 It is especially important not to confront a coyote when pups are around because, like all parents, the coyote will defend its young against your dog.

 Prevention is the best policy.
-If your dog and a coyote get into an altercation, as a last resort, do whatever you think is appropriate to extricate your dog and leave the area.
+Once your dog and a coyote have engaged, try pulling your dog away and keep walking away.
 Scare tactics — such as making eye-contact, lunging at (without getting close), clapping and shouting aggressively at a coyote — do not always work.
 It’s best to practice prevention proactively than to reactively have to scare off a coyote who comes too close.

 Quick Summary For Dog-Walkers

 - Always be VIGILANT and AWARE when you are out walking your pet.